blackmann/m4edocs/source/introduction.rst

         void sendMoney(PaymentForm form);

         // this method is called when the external payment channel makes
-        // a callback with the status of the transaction void onPaymentStatusUpdate(String transactionId, Object status);
+        // a callback with the status of the transaction.
+        //
+        // A call to transaction.proceed(status) is the next move. void onPaymentStatusUpdate(String transactionId, Object status);

         void checkPaymentStatus(String transactionId);